johnrcd/johnrcd/README.md

 I'm a student at Red River College Polytechnic, taking the Business Information Technology (BIT) program!

 This is my personal Github account, where I keep any projects I've been working on.
 If there's anything notable, I'll keep public for everyone to see!
+Currently, I'm focusing on web and game development.

 # 💻 Languages and Tools
 <!-- generated with https://rahuldkjain.github.io/gh-profile-readme-generator/ -->